 Clear Lake - After several dry years with many wildfires around the lake it is finally raining again.
 The Clear Lake cabin is again flooded with a foot of water on throughout the cabin.

-The Board of Directors consists of nine positions.
+The Board of Directors consists of up to eleven positions with a minimum of nine.
 In addition to overseeing the day-to-day affairs of the YSC, it also works to develop a vision for the club that reflects current membership needs and keeps the club alive, healthy, relevant and Scandinavian.

 Here are the members of the board of directors for YSC, for the year 2017:

 A born and bred Swede, Ulrika came to the US east coast in 1995 and arrived in San Francisco 10 years later to study.
 A YSC member since 2005 and now with masters degrees in Marine Biology (SFSU) and Business Administration (Berkeley-Haas) she works in biotechnology innovation and management.
 She previously served on the YSC board as Secretary (2013-2016) and is excited to serve again.
 She lives in San Francisco and enjoys traveling, water activities and dancing.

 Bianca is Norwegian-American and a recent graduate of San Francisco State University.
 She has been a YSC member practically since birth; her parents met at a YSC club party over 25 years ago!

 Lars is lending his skills in the financial and technical domain to the YSC Treasury Department.
 Originally from Stockholm and with a Master's degree in Electrical Engineering from KTH, he is a senior consultant for Charles River Development.
 He lives in San Rafael with his wife Heidi, son Thor and daughter Serena.
 Fluent in Swedish, English, Spanish, French, and Python.